symfony/maker-bundle/src/Resources/doc/index.rst

 Symfony Maker helps you create empty commands, controllers, form classes, tests and more so you can forget about writing boilerplate code.
-This bundle is an alternative to `SensioGeneratorBundle`_ for modern Symfony applications and requires using Symfony 3.4 or newer.
+This bundle is an alternative to `SensioGeneratorBundle`_ for modern Symfony applications and requires using Symfony 3.4 or newer and PHP 7.1.* (use maker-bundle 1.6.0 for PHP 7.0.X).
 This bundle assumes you're using a standard Symfony 4 directory structure, but many commands can generate code into any application.

 Installation
 ------------